Alpha-131/Alpha-131/README.md

 <!--Intro start-->
-- 🔭 Currently interning in MLOps, I have a passion for gaming and anime.

-- 🌱 Currently expanding my knowledge in Docker and Kubernetes, aiming to master containerization and orchestration.

-- ☁️ With a keen interest in ML Engineering, I am actively learning AWS to enhance my skills in cloud deployment and management.

-- 🎓 My aspiration is to become a Machine Learning Research Engineer and contribute to groundbreaking advancements in AI.
+- 🚀 Passionate learner who loves to read and learn new things.
+- 📚 Currently diving deep into the world of artificial intelligence and machine learning.
+- 🎮 Enthusiastic gamer and anime enthusiast.
+- 💻 MLOps intern, exploring the intersection of machine learning and operations.
+- 🌟 Always seeking opportunities to grow and contribute to the AI and ML community.

-- 📫 You can reach me at varunpillai20@gmail.com for any inquiries or collaborations.
+- 📫 Reach out to me at varunpillai20@gmail.com for any inquiries or collaborations.
 <!--Intro end-->